laport14/Bucket-List/README.md

 - User favorites / Indexing of activities up or down (like system)
 - Searching and sorting of activities
 - Edit and deleting of comments
+- user page with a collection of all of their activities

 ***